 It's not everyday that you can find a bathroom complete with it's own wood-enclosed fireplace, but Mandy Cheng wanted to give her client the bathroom of their wildest dreams.

-“This master bathroom before was outfitted with beige ceramic tiles and brown granite, giving the room a heavy, outdated, and monotonous feel,” interior designer Mandy Cheng explained about her bathroom renovation.
+“This primary bathroom before was outfitted with beige ceramic tiles and brown granite, giving the room a heavy, outdated, and monotonous feel,” interior designer Mandy Cheng explained about her bathroom renovation.
 “My goal was to make the bathroom feel calming and happy, starting with a total gut job.”

 The warm and cozy bathroom now comes complete with a streamlined bathtub, glass shower with seat, and gold pendant lighting.
 This bathroom is laden with luxury—and we're obsessed.